 - Limited documentation and support resources

-Best for: Users who only sync Google and Outlook, don’t need privacy features, and want a simple, lightweight solution.
-If you’re not using iCloud and don’t need to hide sensitive information, this is slightly cheaper than Hetk… wait, actually it’s $33 more expensive.
-Hard to recommend when Hetk exists.
+Best for: Users who only sync Google and Outlook, don’t need privacy features, and want a simple solution.

 Not ideal for: Anyone using iCloud, anyone needing privacy controls, or anyone who wants more features for their money.